ibm-cloud-docs/vpc/bare_metal_server_create.md

 {:cli: .ph data-hd-interface='cli'}
 {:api: .ph data-hd-interface='api'}

-# Creating Bare Metal Servers on VPC (Beta)
+# Creating Bare Metal Servers on VPC
 {: #creating-bare-metal-servers}

 Use the following information to create a bare metal server on the {{site.data.keyword.vpc_full}} (VPC) with the configuration of your choice.
 {: shortdesc}

-Bare Metal Servers for VPC is a closed beta program and isn't open to new participants.
-Contact your IBM Sales representative if you're interested in getting access when Bare Metal Servers for VPC becomes available.
-{: beta}

 ## Creating a bare metal server by using the UI
 {: #creating-using-ui}